Leave of Absence Policy

 If a student has been placed on LOA it may be possible to cancel the leave and enrol in subjects, depending on the timing of the request for cancellation.
 Requests for cancellation of LOA should be made in writing to the Student Experience Department to be reviewed by the Head of Student Progression.
 A student who requests cancellation of LOA may be required to discuss their request with the Head of Student Progression or Program Director (or equivalent) before a final decision is made.

-Students who take LOA will normally be required to lengthen the duration of their program by the period for which they are on leave.
+Students who take a LOA may be required to lengthen the duration of their program by the period for which they are on leave.
 Temporary entrant visa holders permitted to take LOA are recommended to seek immigration advice.
-This requirement applies for all types of leave, including unapproved leave.
+This requirement applies for all types of leave, including leave without approval.
 It is the responsibility of each student who takes LOA to ensure they re-enrol after their period of leave.
-Failure to comply with these instructions may result in termination of enrolment on the grounds that the student has abandoned their studies.
+Failure to comply with these instructions may result in termination of enrolment on the grounds that the student has discontinued their studies.
 Students shall be made aware of these implications when their leave of absence application is approved.